15 February 2018

 The majority of the car park seems to have gone now and, through the rubble, I could see inside the building.
 It was slightly eerie seeing the pillars we’d once walked past on our trips to town and remembering all the shops that used to be inside.

 The Bargate Shopping Centre was opened in 1989.
-It was the second large shopping mal in the city, the East Street Centre, opened in the 1970’s being the first, and was aimed at the youth market with technology shops, an Internet cafe and a Sega Park arcade.
+It was the second largest shopping mal in the city, the East Street Centre, opened in the 1970’s being the first, and was aimed at the youth market with technology shops, an Internet cafe and a Sega Park arcade.
 Many of the shops were fairly specialist, with alternative fashion shops, music shops, games shops and a Shakeaway.
 It was popular with teenagers but not so much with adults.
 With falling profits and lots of empty units, it finally closed in 2013.

 As I rounded the corner heading towards York Walk, I had an even better view of what used to be the car park through the workmen’s entrance gate.
 There’s been an awful lot of progress on the demolition since I last came this way.
 A large chipboard structure has appeared beside Polymond Tower, presumably to protect it.
 The shopping centre was built so close to the medieval wall here it’s going to be painstaking work to make sure the walls don’t get damaged as the building is demolished.